sebbacon/respire/views/spirometry/index.md

 ## Foundation Certificate in Spirometry (Performance)

 This certificate is suitable for practitioners who regularly perfrom spirometry WITHOUT interpreting the results.
-This is a practical competence certificate.
-This is a 1 day course.

 ### Dates